Lockonchen/machine_learning_coursera/README.md

-# machine_learning_coursera
+# Machine Learning(Coursera)
-The assignments of Machine Learning course offered by Stanford on Coursera
+The assignments of Machine Learning course offered by Prof. Andrea Ng in Coursera